 Deraliye Restaurant is a 35 years old establishment at Sultanahmet and it serves customers traditional Ottoman cuisines.
 Original recipes from the countries that influenced Ottoman kitchen are followed at Deraliye Restaurant.
 Therefore, you can find dishes from Central Asia, Iran, Anatolia, and the Balkans at this restaurant.

-Traditional palace delicacies that were served to the Sultan, Valide Sultan, and their guests would be prepared meticulously.
+Traditional palace delicacies that were served to the Sultan, Valide Sultan (mother of the Sultan), and their guests would be prepared meticulously.
 And Deraliye Restaurant, as one of the few Ottoman restaurants in Istanbul, promises you a time travel to the Ottoman era kitchen.

-At Deraliye, you can find stuffed grape leaves with cherries, stuffed cabbage with chestnuts and stuffed sudak fish from Mehmed II era.
+At Deraliye, you can find stuffed grape leaves with cherries, stuffed cabbage with chestnuts and stuffed sudak fish from Mehmed the Conqueror era.
 As it’s one of the popular restaurants among both local and foreign visitors alike, Deraliye Restaurant finds a place in the list of best restaurants in Sultanahmet.

 Additionally, special dishes made with beef, chicken, and fish are also included in the menu of Matbah Restaurant.
 In the a la carte menu, you can try cold and appetizing starters like baba ghanoush and stuffed calamari with shrimps.